 But I wonder how much of that is because my attention span has been retrained to last no longer than the length of a text message or a sound byte on Facebook?

 And it’s not just reading.
 I’m seriously wondering how much I’ve missed out on in life, in general, after being hooked to an electronic gadget a good chunk of my waking hours over the last 10+ years.

 The biggest breakthrough in my short-lived tech-free sabbatical came whenever I got my new phone activated and caught up on my messages and calls.
-There were actually only a few.
-Like two text messages and a four missed calls.
+There were actually only a few that were of any importance.